 State Planning Framework means the State planning policy of that title.

-[Clause 2 amended in Gazette 7 Jun 2013 p.
+[Clause 2 amended: Gazette 7 Jun 2013 p.
 2152.]

 3. Application of Scheme

 The Scheme applies to the Greater Bunbury Region which comprises all of the districts of the City of Bunbury, the Shire of Capel, the Shire of Dardanup, and the Shire of Harvey, as shown on the Scheme Map.